BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/claims.md

 ### EVM Channels

-The `EVMChannels` parameter describes the list of Evmos channels that connected to EVM compatible chains and can be used during the ibc callback action.
+The `EVMChannels` parameter describes the list of Butane channels that connected to EVM compatible chains and can be used during the ibc callback action.